Highlight Publications

 Structure of Supercritical Water Decoded

-Two RESOLV groups, led by Prof. Havenith and Prof. Marx, published in Science Advances.
+Sci.
+Adv.: Two RESOLV groups, led by Prof. Havenith and Prof. Marx, published their results about supercritical water.
 When exposed to high temperatures and pressure, water enters a state in which liquid and gas can no longer be distinguished.
 For a long time, there has been controversy about how this looks like on a molecular level.

 Read more